getyoti/yoti-java-sdk/README.md

 ./mvnw clean install
 ```

 Notable flags that you may wish to use to skip certain static analysis/code quality tools are listed below.
-This is only recommended if you find that there tools are taking too long during development or are raising false positives that you are yet to exclude. **They should not be ignored when building a candidate for a release.**
+This is only recommended if you find that these tools are taking too long during development or are flagging false positives that you are yet to exclude. **They should not be ignored when building a candidate for a release unless you are sure that the issues being raised are not a cause for concern.**

 * `-Dfindbugs.skip=true`: skips findbugs and the findbugs security extension.
 * `-Ddependency-check.skip=true`: skips the OWASP dependency scanner.